Siberian ibex: Behavior

 Usually living at high elevations, sometimes at the vegetation line and well above the tree line, Siberian ibexes seek out lower slopes during the winter in search of food.
 They have also been known to seek out tree lines on hot days, but they do not enter forested areas, preferring to return to their alpine habitat when the weather has cooled.
 When snow is heavy, they have to paw away snow to reach the vegetation below.

 Their diet primarily consists of alpine grasses and herbs.
 During spring and summer, grasses and sedges form the bulk of their diet, while during winter they eat more tall herbs, and the twigs and needles of trees such as aspen, spruce, juniper, and willow.
 During the summer, they often visit salt licks.
 Herds vary in size depending on the local population; about 5-30 is most common, although they can become much larger during the rut.
 Outside of the rut, most herds are single-sex, although some mixed-sex herds persist throughout the year.
 Herds spend much of the day grazing, spending an hour or more at each location before moving on.

 Males and female exhibit different behaviors in choosing feeding grounds, herd size, and protection.
 Although there are several herds consisting of both, herds can be divided by sex and food availability.
 In times of high vegetation, groups are larger with less competition for resources.
+Diet overlap between females and males and mixed-sex herds increase during the winter, but decrease in the summer.
 Since females prioritize health and safety of their offspring, they are more frequently near water sources and spread around elevations with the most nutrient-rich vegetation, as well as increasing their vigilance towards predators.

 The main predators of Siberian ibex are Himalayan wolves, dholes, snow leopards, and brown bears; young ibex may also fall prey to lynxes, foxes, and eagles.